-- Housing development projects by NSCDC, WinnDevelopment, Harborlight Homes and Beacon Communities have combined Low-Income Housing Tax Credits and other state, federal funding, as well as private fundraising, grants, financing, and program fees. - State programs such as Get the Lead Out and MassSaves have been used to assist in home rehabilitation. - Salem is a Housing Choice Community.
+- First Time Homebuyer Program: Homebuyers provide matching funds and obtain financing from a primary lender. - Housing development projects by NSCDC, WinnDevelopment, Harborlight Homes and Avalon Bay have combined Low-Income Housing Tax Credits and other state, federal funding, as well as private fundraising, grants, financing, and program fees. - State programs such as Get the Lead Out and MassSaves have been used to assist in home rehabilitation.

+- Salem is a Housing Choice Community.
 This designation provides Salem exclusive access to a Housing Choice Grant. - The Salem Main Streets Program leverages approximately nearly \$200,000 annually through state/local funds, business contributions, private funds, event fees and donations. - Salem is a Gateway City, making it eligible for certain State funds. - The City's Capital Improvement Program provides funding annually on a project-specific basis for both CDBG and non-CDBG activities. - The City's General Fund, State Chapter 91 and various federal, state and private grant or loan programs are often sources for brownfields, parks, and infrastructure improvements.
-Examples of these include Parkland Acquisitions and Renovations for Communities (PARC), Environmental Protection Agency, National Endowment for the Arts, MassDevelopment Brownfields Assessment Program, MA Office of Coastal Zone Management, MassWorks, the Massachusetts Preservation Projects Fund, Green Communities, the Cultural Facilities Fund, and the Gateway Cities Park Program. - The City provides about \$810,465.23 annually for planning and administration costs. - Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission, MassHousing, Massachusetts Housing Partnership and Metropolitan Area Planning Council.
+Examples of these include Parkland Acquisitions and Renovations for Communities (PARC), Environmental Protection Agency, National Endowment for the Arts, MassDevelopment Brownfields Assessment Program, MA Office of Coastal Zone Management, MassWorks, the Massachusetts Preservation Projects Fund, Green Communities, the Cultural Facilities Fund, and the Gateway Cities Park Program. - The City provides about \$800,000 annually for planning and administration costs. - Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission, MassHousing, Massachusetts Housing Partnership and Metropolitan Area Planning Council.